carltonf/carltonf-blog-source/_posts/2016-11-23-code-reading-the-racing-of-two-agents.md

-When `Shell` dies, it gets restarted by `gnome-session`. {% sidenote sn-shell-restart This is not to be confused with the built-in restart as `Alt-F2, r` would offter, in which case the process itself is not killed. %} The timing can be unfortunate for it can coincidences with the starting of `polkit-gnome`, and be outrun by it in registering as polkit agent.
+When `Shell` dies, it gets restarted by `gnome-session`. {% sidenote sn-shell-restart This is not to be confused with the built-in restart as `Alt-F2, r` would offter, in which the process itself remains the same. %} The timing can be unfortunate for it can coincidences with the starting of `polkit-gnome`, and be outrun by it in registering as polkit agent.